Apply for Grants

 The African-American Community Fund (AACF) is now accepting grant applications for the 2019 grant cycle from qualified 501(c)(3) organizations in the Dayton/Greater Miami Valley area.

 The African-American Community Fund (AACF) awards grants for public charitable purposes to a variety of organizations: from social services to mentoring and education, from health & wellness to the arts.

 Typically amounts awarded are between $500 - $1,000.
-In the 2017 grants cycle, AACF awarded over $14,000 to local non-profits.
+In the 2018 grants cycle, AACF awarded over $23,000 to local non-profits.
 The size and number of grants is determined by the amount of money available each year.
-The first step in the grant application process is to submit a Letter-of-Intent (LOI).
-Access this year's LOI below.
+In the past, the AACF process has required a Letter Of Intent (LOI).
+Please note, that there will be no LOI this year.
+The first and only process will be the application process.
+Access this year's application below.